Mano Amiga Colombia

 Deacon Eric Gilhooly, LC, will soon be ordained to the priesthood!
 To celebrate this occasion, instead of gifts, Deacon Eric is raising funds to help Mano Amiga Zipaquirá build an additional classroom.

-Click here to give now.
 Celebrate Deacon Eric’s vocation and make a long-term impact for the children of Colombia!

-Back to School Campaign provides new desks for students!
+Back to School Campaign Provides New Desks for Students

 November 2017